rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 but that's because the student really needs help with the massive language structure.

-So my recommended starting language is: **python**.
+So my recommended starting language is: **Python**.
 Yes, I am bigoted, but I accept that other languages like Ruby may be just as good.
-Javascript, in my opinion, is unnecessarily hard for beginners with too many special cases and `wat! <https://www.destroyallsoftware.com/talks/wat>`_ moments.
+Javascript, for instance, is unnecessarily hard for beginners with too many special cases and `wat! <https://www.destroyallsoftware.com/talks/wat>`_ moments.

 Python is a relatively simple language to start with, but it is powerful.
 Much